azfarsuhail/user_management_and_authentication/README.md

-Here's a concise README with usage instructions:

----

 # Panaversity Authentication System

 This project is a Next.js application integrated with a FastAPI backend to handle user authentication for Panaversity, a Generative AI University.